-When I first started Dog Lover’s Digest back in 2009, I really had no idea what I was getting into.
-I began with the premise that I wanted to blog about my experiences as a dog lover who had undergone an epiphany of sorts about dog training and dog behavior.
+When I first started writing on Dog Lover’s Digest back in 2009, I really had no idea what I was getting into.
+I began with the premise that I wanted to write about my experiences as a dog lover who had undergone an epiphany of sorts about dog training and dog behavior.

 Up to a certain point in my life, I believed that leash pops, choke chains, rolled-up newspapers, and a loud “bad dog” voice were all the tools needed to train a dog.
 After all, that is what I had been taught as a boy with his first dog.
 Luckily, in my twenties, a happy accident opened my eyes and my mind to the actual science of dog training and behavior.
-However, as much as this new information affected me, I saw that people and their dogs were still laboring under old and outdated information, and so Dog Lover’s Digest was born.
+However, as much as this new information affected me, I saw that people and their dogs were still laboring under old and outdated information..

 - To share effective and human training techniques that are backed by science and the methods of positive rewards-based training.